Cart 0

 NOW PLAYING

-Join us behind the yellow door of the Crane Theatre for an unforgettable, family-friendly theatre experience like no other.
+Join us behind the yellow door of the Crane Theater in Minneapolis for an unforgettable, family-friendly theatre experience like no other with Shakespeare’s two magical masterpieces, The Tempest and The Winter’s Tale.

 “If you think you don’t like Shakespeare, this cast and this director will change your mind.”